facebook

 Which universities can I apply to after I complete my CET Diploma?

-You can apply to part-time undergraduate programmes which are relevant to your diploma course at NUS, NTU and SUSS.
+You can apply to part-time undergraduate programmes relevant to your diploma course at NUS, NTU, and SUSS.

 Will I need to take any bridging programme?